This post may contain affiliate links.

 • You are simply craving a tasty change of smoothie pace.

-How to Make this Peanut Butter Banana Smoothie Recipe
+How to Make a Peanut Butter Banana Smoothie

 The Ingredients

+• Banana.
 I find the frozen banana makes the smoothie plenty sweet on its own, but if you’d like it sweeter, feel free to add a few teaspoons of honey or pure maple syrup.
-A touch of vanilla extract is another way to add sweet flavor.

 • Peanut Butter.
 The other half of our classic pairing.
 The beloved flavor of nut butter helps give this smoothie universal appeal, while also helping make it rich and satisfying.

 • Greek Yogurt.
-To up the creamy factor and give this smoothie a protein boost, make this peanut butter banana smoothie with yogurt.
+To up the creamy factor and give this smoothie a protein boost.

 • Cinnamon.
 Adds a warm and cozy element that you don’t want to miss.